rusudinu/open-reads/README.md

 ## Guidelines
 To authenticate just open [localhost:8080](localhost:8080).

-For OIDC_USER role just use user, user, for OIDC_ADMIN just use rusu, rusu.
+For OIDC_USER role just use demo, demo, for OIDC_ADMIN just use rusu, rusu.

 ### Branches